ploutusFi/Ploutos-Docs/how-does-gravita-work/redemptions-and-liquidations.md

 \
 Liquidation happens when a Vessel is fully closed after it goes above the maximum LTV required by the protocol, forcing the user to lose the entire balance of collateral.
 However, after a liquidation happens, the user does not need anymore to pay back their debt.

-It is important to note that bLUSD Vessels cannot be liquidated or redeemed against.
-Liquidations and redemptions against bLUSD are not possible at a protocol level.
-As we work towards improving the bLUSD price feed (currently fixed at $ 1 USD), we care about iterating that bLUSD in Levra Protocol is exempt from liquidations, redemptions and recovery mode.

 ## Redemptions

 Redemptions allow USDL holders to directly redeem their USDL for collateral from the vessels with the hiughest LTV in the system.
 This mechanism ensures that USDL maintains a price close to the redemption parameter.